etermind/alex/README.md

 2. A boolean called `external` to know if the item should redirect to an external page or not.
 3. A boolean called `hide` to know if the item should be hidden in the menu.
 4. If the item is external, you can specify a `link` and an optional `target`.
+5. An icon (not supported by all themes).
+This is optional.
+6. Submenus (not supported by all themes).
+This is optional.

 ### Managing content

 All the content of your website lies in the `content` directory.

 The content of the directory should look like this: